alajusticia/laravel-logins/README.md

 ## Compatibility

-- This package has been tested with Laravel v10 to v12
+- This package has been tested with Laravel v10 to v13

-- It works with all the session drivers supported by Laravel, except the cookie driver which saves the sessions only in the client browser and the array driver
+- It works with all the session drivers supported by Laravel, except the cookie driver (which saves the sessions only in the client browser) and the array driver

 - It also supports personal access tokens provided by **Laravel Sanctum (v3)**